 How does digital banking benefit customers?

 Digital banking presents unparalleled convenience to customers by enabling them to use mobile and online banking solutions whenever and wherever they need, whether they want to transfer funds or set up a notification alert for an overdraft.
 What’s more, digital banking negates the need for cash transactions, which present possible hygiene risks, and don’t allow for funds tracking.
-Most mobile banking apps also utilise biometric authentication for login, and automatically scan for certain risks, such as login from an unknown device.
+Most mobile banking apps also utilize biometric authentication for login, and automatically scan for certain risks, such as login from an unknown device.

-A banking app means customers can access a plethora of useful features, such as savings tools, personalised financial advice, purchase calculators, and a virtual assistant, in one place.
+A banking app means customers can access a plethora of useful features, such as savings tools, personalized financial advice, purchase calculators, and a virtual assistant, in one place.
 Arguably even more valuable are those features that help customers accomplish day-to-day transactions, such as mobile cheque deposit, as well as paying bills and viewing statements and account balances.